shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a creature wants to cast a spell, it chooses the spell, and its horn lights up.
 It spends any amount of mana on the spell, and the mana is converted to wyl, using the conversion ratio of the creature appropriate for the spell.
 Then the spell takes effect.

 Some spells have a casting time longer than 1 round.
 When casting these spells, the mana is spent over the course of the casting time.

+Magic can be channeled while in the air, on the ground, or underwater.

 ## How to Cast a Spell